 As many parents have learned, it is quite common for kids to place their toys in the toilet and even flush them.
 Their creativity and ideas for good playtime are endless.
-Unfortunately for the parents, family, or caregivers, you could face an even bigger problem: figuring out what to do if your child’s toy gets stuck in the toilet.
+Unfortunately for the parents, family, or caregivers, you could face an even bigger problem: figuring out how to get a toy out of the toilet.

 To remove a toy from the toilet you should try the following:

-- Pull the Toy Out: Depending on the toy in question, you may be able to pull your son or daughter’s new doll or action figure out of the water directly (let’s just hope you’re not dealing with a stuffed animal.)
+Depending on the toy in question, you may be able to pull your son or daughter’s new doll or toy car off the water directly (let’s just hope you’re not dealing with a stuffed animal.)
 Smaller toys often don’t get lodged in your toilet’s drain, making it easy to just reach in and grab them.
 However, we understand the idea of reaching hand-first into even clean toilet water is a no-go for some people.
 This brings us to our next option—

 Create a Hook to Fish the Toy Out

 Ever gone finishing for a G.I.
 Joe?
 It’s not such a bad idea!
 If your child’s toy is sticking out of the drain enough that you can see it, but far enough down where you can’t grab it with your hands, you may want to bend a coat hanger to fish it out.
 Any strong enough hooked object should also work for this task—you could even use an actual fishing hook!